-The Poppy trademark
+The Registered Trademark Poppy

-Anyone proposed usage of the Poppy symbol must be submitted to Dominion Command as outlined below.
+Any proposed usage of the Poppy symbol must be submitted to Dominion Command as outlined below.

 The Legion safeguards the Poppy trademark